 Finance Committee

-Development Committee

 5. Governance Committee

 The Executive Committee shall be composed of the Board Chair, Vice-Chair, Secretary, and Treasurer, and shall have authority to handle urgent issues raised by the Corporation’s Executive Director during the period between regular monthly Board meetings.
 All meetings and decisions of the Executive Committee must be reported to the Board of Directors at the next regular meeting and any actions taken by the Executive Committee may be overruled by simple majority vote of the full Board, except as otherwise required by these Bylaws.
 The Board Chair shall appoint Directors to the remaining committees and each Director must serve on at least one committee.
 Each committee shall be responsible for maintaining and updating its primary areas of responsibilities and reporting to the full Board on a regular basis.